top of page

 War Stories with Kotter, Part 4: Form a Strategic Vision

-As we continue our deep dive into Kotter's 8-Step Process for Leading Change, we start with some of the notable recognition and awards his thinking has received.
+As we continue our deep dive into Kotter's 8-Step Process for Leading Change, let's begin with some of the notable recognition and awards his thinking has received.

-Although coming from academic origins, as a bestselling author, Dr. Kotter’s impact extends far beyond academia and well into providing practical insights that have shaped how organisations and practitioners approach change and transformation.
+Although originating in academia, Dr. Kotter’s impact as a bestselling author extends far beyond that field, providing practical insights that have shaped how organisations and practitioners approach change and transformation.
 In total, he has published 22 books, including 13 best sellers and many being placed on lists of best business or management books of the year.
 Leading Change has been translated into 26 languages and was chosen as one of the 25 most influential management books ever by Time magazine.

 Dr. Kotter’s article titled Accelerate! won the 2012 McKinsey Award for the best article in Harvard Business Review.
 This award recognised Kotter's thinking as practical and groundbreaking in the field of business and management.